-As part of the Our Lady of Good Counsel Campus and one of the ministries of the School Sisters of Notre Dame, the Center for Earth Spirituality and Rural Ministry sits atop Good Counsel Hill in Mankato, Minnesota, where it serves as an educational, spiritual, and community resource for the surrounding land and people.
+As part of the Our Lady of Good Counsel Campus, the Living Earth Center (LEC) sits atop Good Counsel Hill in Mankato, Minnesota, where it serves as an educational, spiritual and community resource for the surrounding area.

-The Center promotes and fosters awareness and ways of living that recognize and support the interconnection and interdependence of all life.
-In embracing people of all spiritual paths, the Center strives toward earth justice and sustainability through education, spirituality, sustainable agriculture, rural ministry, and political advocacy.
-One of the purposes of the Center is to model environmental stewardship on the SSND land itself through ecological awareness, ecosystem restoration, support of local food production, and environmentally sensitive maintenance practices.
+The LEC promotes, fosters and recognizes the interconnection and interdependence of all life.
+By embracing people of all spiritual paths, the LEC strives toward earth justice and sustainability through education, collaboration, sustainable agriculture and political advocacy.
+One of the purposes of LEC is to model environmental stewardship through ecological awareness, ecosystem restoration, support of local food production and environmentally sensitive maintenance practices.

 Agricultural Roots in Mankato

-For about 60 years, until the end of the 1970s, the SSNDs in Mankato had among their ministries, a working farm that supplied meat, dairy, eggs, grain, and produce for the sisters and students who lived there.
+The SSNDs in Mankato, Minnesota, had a working farm for more than 60 years that supplied meat, dairy, eggs, grain and produce for the sisters and students who lived there.
 Due to a variety of social and economic changes and the industrialization of agriculture in the United States, this farm ministry was discontinued by the end of the 1970s.